vandycknick/nvd.codes/content/posts/2019/2019-03-18-dotnet-build-target-net4x-on-unix-systems.md

 ### Conclusion

 Doing multi runtime and cross-platform .NET development is not always as easy as it should be.
-You need to make sure you have the right reference assemblies laid out on disk or know what magic keywords to add to your csproj file.
-In the end, you can always use `msbuild` shipped with mono or .net too by running it just for the `net4x` target framework, but that's like an extra command to type and think about.
-Let me know if you have other ways of approaching this in the comments.
+You need to make sure you have the right reference assemblies laid out on disk or know what magic keywords to add in your csproj file.
+Alternatively it's always possible to use `msbuild` that's shipped with mono directly and it will make sure you have the right references setup.
+But for some people (me included) this breaks their flow and prefer to use one command to rule them all.
+These are the tricks I came up with to overcome this issue, let me know if you have other ways of approaching this in the comments below.